hblasins/uwSim/README.md

 ```

 #### 2.3 Mexximp
 Mexximp is a Matlab wrapper around the Assimp library.
-It requires MEX compiliation of certain files.
-To install open MATLAB, go to the Mexximp root directory `mexximp` and type
+It requires MEX compiliation of a few files.
+To install, open MATLAB, go to the Mexximp root directory `mexximp` and type
 ```
 makeMexximp
 ```
-This script will compile the necessary files.
+This script will compile all the necessary files.

 #### 2.3 RenderToolbox4
-The RenderToolbox uses a Matlab wrapper around the OpenEXR library to read multispectal files.
-These functions also need to be MEX compiled.
+The RenderToolbox uses a Matlab wrapper around the OpenEXR library.
+These wrappers also need to be MEX compiled.
 Open MATLAB, go to `RenderToolbox4/Utilities/ReadMultispectralEXR/ReadMultichannelEXR` directory and run
 ```
 rtbMakeReadMultichannelEXR
 ```
-Next, it is necessary to configure RenderToolbox preferences.
+Finally, you need to configure RenderToolbox preferences.
 Still in MATLAB, go to the `RenderToolbox4` root directory and run
 ```
 rtbLocalConfigTemplate
 ```